Religious Education

 Planning

-Progression is planned through the units, building on previous knowledge and skills.
+Progression is planned through the units, building on previous knowledge, skills and understanding.

 Through critical thinking, personal reflection into their own thoughts and feelings, and their growing subject knowledge, the pupils will develop an understanding of the different religions and world views that will promote understanding, tolerance and acceptance in the society and world that we live in.